 Scroll further down to see an extended project gallery.

-A customer in Ohio ordered six 12" lazy Susans made from zebrawood as gifts for this upcoming Christmas.
+A customer in Ohio ordered six 12" lazy Susans made from zebrawood as gifts.
 Zebrawood is a very striking and distinctive wood.
 It is somewhat difficult to work because it has a coarse texture that is prone to tear out and chipping, so requires some special care.
-These lazy Susans are finished with gloss polyurethane.
+These lazy Susans are finished with polyurethane.

-This custom coat rack was made for a customer outside of Seattle, WA.
-It is made from walnut dyed reddish-brown, sealed with dewaxed shellac, then glazed with a dark brown wiping oil stain.
+This custom coat rack was made for a customer in Stamford, CT.
+It is made from walnut dyed reddish-brown, sealed with shellac, then glazed with a dark brown wiping oil stain.
 It is finished with gloss polyurethane.